ArthurChenCoding/IDS721-IP4/README.md

 ## Serverless Data Engineering Pipeline using Hugging Face Transformers library for sentiment analysis

-1. Reproduced the architecture of the example serverless data engineering project or perform something similar using only serverless technologies

-2. Enhanced the project by extending the functionality of the NLP analysis using the Hugging Face Transformers library for sentiment analysis
+This project reproduced the architecture of the example serverless data engineering project using AWS Lambda for processing, AWS S3 for storage, and AWS Glue for ETL operations.
+This pipeline will extend the functionality of NLP analysis by allowing us to process and analyze large amounts of text data in a scalable and cost-effective manner.

 ## Week 9: Run a Serverless "Hello, World!" with AWS Lambda